Semilinear Klein-Gordon equation in space-time of black hole, which is gaining mass in the universe with accelerating expansion: Abstract

 \section{Abstract}

-In this paper, we prove the existence of global in-time small-data solutions of semilinear Klein-Gordon equations in space-time with a static Schwarzschild radius and variable mass in the expanding universe.
+In this paper, we consider the propagation of waves in the space-time of a single black hole with a static Schwarzschild radius in the expanding universe, namely, the solutions of the linear and semilinear Klein-Gordon equations.